 Alongside other historical genius icons like Sir Isaac Newton and Charles Darwin, Cambridge alumni include the forefathers of modern computers: Charles Babbage, Alan Turing and Maurice Wilkes.

 Location: Oxford, UK

-  Although the University of Oxford’s existence can be traced all the way back to the 11th Century, the University’s computer science department didn’t start life until 1957 as a computing laboratory.
+Although the University of Oxford’s existence can be traced all the way back to the 11th century, the University’s computer science department began in 1957 as a computing laboratory.
 Since then, it has – like its parent university – evolved into one of the most influential in the world.